 • Take care of yourself.
 Tend to your own needs and feelings.
 Participate in activities and hobbies you enjoy.
 Include physical activity in your daily routine.
 Get plenty of sleep.
 Eat a healthy diet.
 Practice stress management and relaxation techniques, such as yoga, meditation, guided imagery, deep breathing or prayer.

-• Giving yourself a break from media.
+• Give yourself a break from media.
 When a national or world event is dominating the news, avoid over-exposure to media, especially if it is making you feel ineffective, anxious, or unable to have control of your life.
 Many media-worthy events can be presented in an exaggerated or false manner to attract attention.
 Unplug for part of each day from all your sources of media and news.

 • Reframe a difficult experience.
 Reframing means changing the way you think or “talk” to yourself about a stressful event.
 Instead of saying “I will never get through this,” you might try a more positive and realistic thought such as, “I will get through this by using the techniques that have helped when I’ve had difficult experiences in the past, including asking others for help and finding strength in my community.”